cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 Some answers you can find here [FAQ](https://fondy.eu/faq/)

 == Installation ==
-1. Upload plugin directory to the `/wp-content/plugins/` directory
+1. Upload plug-in directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the `Plugins` menu in WordPress
+2. Activate the plug-in through the `Plugins` menu in WordPress
 3. After activation, you can set options from `WooCommerce -> Settings -> Payment (tab "Fondy")

 == Screenshots ==